facundofierro/challenge-settle/README.md

 - Errors management should be improved

 ### Installation
-Step by step instullation explanation, or a quick introduction of the minimal setup you need to get the server application running.
+Step by step installation explanation, or a quick introduction of the minimal setup you need to get the server application running.

 Needs to create a .env file copying values from .env.example modifying values as desired.

 ```shell
 yarn